mesosphere/universe/docs/tutorial/GetStarted.md

 This file is a [mustache template](http://mustache.github.io/) that when rendered will create a [Marathon](http://github.com/mesosphere/marathon) app definition capable of running your service.
 The first level of validation is that after Mustache substitution, the result must be a JSON document.
 Once the json document is produced, it will be valid request body for Marathon's `POST /v2/apps` endpoint ([Marathon API Documentation](https://mesosphere.github.io/marathon/docs/rest-api.html)).

-This is the marathon file that we would use :
+This is the Marathon file that we would use :

 ```
 {